"

 Mohammad is excellent at reading aloud!
 However, I have noticed that he struggles to read words that are longer than seven letters in length; we are going to work together this year so that he is comfortable reading longer words.
 I am confident Mohammad will succeed because he is an excellent reader with strong comprehension.

-Ultimately, teachers need to remember that the caregivers of students are the experts; therefore, it is necessary for teachers to listen to them.
-It may be helpful for teachers to clarify to the caregivers that everyone has a mutual goal, and that is for the student to succeed.
-In these moments, it is important for teachers to stay positive while also being honest about their concerns related to the needs of their students.
-Sharing the successes of students with their caregivers can also help offset some of the discomfort that may come with this type of communication.
+Ultimately, teachers need to remember that student caregivers are the experts, and teachers must listen to them.
+It may be helpful for teachers to clarify to caregivers that everyone has the mutual goal of helping the student succeed.
+In these moments, it is important for teachers to stay positive while also being honest about their concerns that relate to the needs of their students.
+Sharing the successes of students with their caregivers also can help offset some of the discomfort that may come with this type of communication.

 Professional Attire and Presentation

 Like communication, the way teachers present themselves professionally can impact how others perceive them.
-Teachers are not given uniforms and, therefore, must select an outfit to wear every single day.
-This means that every day teachers are given an opportunity to choose how to present themselves to their students and their colleagues.
+Schools do not give teachers uniforms, which means each day by selecting an outfit, teachers choose how to present themselves to their students and their colleagues.
 Some schools have dress codes for staff and teachers, but they are intentionally vague and open to interpretation.
-For professional attire, teachers should consider the school’s dress code and their own preferences for comfort and style.
+For professional attire, teachers should consider the school’s dress code and their own comfort and style preferences.

 Teachers Matter (A Lot)

-Teachers are pivotal because they help students acquire the foundational skills needed to succeed in later years.
-Special education teachers unequivocally serve a valuable purpose in education: they provide individualized instruction to students based on their learning needs, communicate the progress of students to their families and their support teams, and coordinate with Individualized Education Program (IEP) teams to ensure students’ educational needs are being met.
+Teachers are pivotal because they help students acquire the necessary foundational skills to succeed in later years.
+Special education teachers unequivocally serve a valuable purpose in education: They provide individualized instruction to students based on their learning needs, communicate the progress of students to their families and their support teams, and coordinate with Individualized Education Program (IEP) teams to ensure students’ educational needs are being met.

-While there are many things for all teachers to consider, like federal, state, and district policies, their work is essential to society.
-Through ethical guidance provided by organizations like the National Education Association, the Association of American Educators, and the Interstate New Teacher Assessment and Support Consortium ([InTASC), teachers are provided the structure to know how to act to help support them in their critical roles.
+While teachers face many considerations, such as federal, state, and district policies, their work is essential to society.
+Ethical guidance from organizations like the NEA, the AAE, and the Interstate New Teacher Assessment and Support Consortium ([InTASC) provide teachers with the structure to help support them in their critical roles.
 With laws and guidance in mind, teachers can effectively support their students and school districts.

 In a word, teachers are magical.